-Financial Initiatives for FY2013
+Financial Initiatives for FY2014

-- Continue to review rate structure in fee-based departments such as Inspection & Enforcement and Planning. - Energy and resource conservation-continue to implement cost savings measures - Develop better software solutions for: - Personnel tracking and evaluation - Performance Based Budgeting - Continue researching pension options for future cost savings - Continue researching accounting software packages for future conversion of accounting software
+- Continue to review rate structure in fee-based departments such as Inspection & Enforcement and Planning. - Energy and resource conservation-continue to implement cost savings measures - Develop better software solutions for: - Personnel tracking and evaluation - Performance Based Budgeting - Continue researching pension options for future cost savings

-Fiscal Year 2013 Budget Strategy Phase I
+Fiscal Year 2014 Budget Strategy Phase I

-The FY13 Budget has been reworked to address shortfalls in sales tax, property tax, and other revenues.
-The sales tax transfers coming from the State will be decreased for 2013 due to the new LOST agreement and the implementation of HB 386.
+The FY14 Budget has been reworked to address shortfalls in sales tax, property tax, and other revenues.
+The sales tax transfers coming from the State will be decreased for 2014 due to the new LOST agreement and the implementation of HB 386.

-The FY13 Strategy is based on the following points:
+The FY14 Strategy is based on the following points: